ElektraInitiative/libelektra/doc/GETSTARTED.md

   - Basic knowledge about git

-    Dont panic!
-[GIT](https://git-scm.com/) is a distributed version constrol system to track changes of the source code in a project.
-We will use a single command of GIT to get the source code of Elektra.
+    Don't panic!
+[GIT](https://git-scm.com/) is a distributed version control system to track changes of the source code in a project.
+We will use a single GIT command to get the source code of Elektra.

   - Basic knowledge about make/cmake

     [make](https://www.gnu.org/software/make/) or [cmake](https://cmake.org/) are used to generate an executable program from the code.
-If you are not used to these tools its no problem, we will introduce them to you in later sections.
+If you are not used to these tools, it's not a problem, we will introduce them to you in later sections.

-  - We need also your skill set to improve Elektra
+  - We also need your skill set to improve Elektra

     You can contribute to Elektra to improve the source code, website, documentation, translation etc.

 - Software requirements

   We need to install some basic tools to run Elektra: cmake , git , and essential build tools (make, gcc, and some standard Unix tools; alternatively [ninja](https://ninja-build.org/) and [clang](https://clang.llvm.org/index.html) are also supported but not described here).
-Depending on your linux distribution use following commands to install these tools:
+Depending on your Linux distribution use following commands to install these tools:

   ```sh
   sudo apt-get install cmake git build-essential